Josseyo/Salon/README.md

 ![About Page](documentation/features/sitepages/about.png)

 <div style="width: 100%; max-width: 600px; margin: 0 auto;">
  Gives users essential information about The SalonTalks.
-At the end of the text a "Browse SalonTalks" button is visible to keep the user engaged with the presented information.
+At the end of the text a "Browse SalonTalks" button is visible to offer an easy way to come to the the events to keep the user engaged and browse the events.
 </div>

 ### FAQ